Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ***Six***

-Six was their little cell’s “tech guy,” the wizard who ensured they could discuss matters unguardedly on their private, encrypted app.
+Six was their little cell’s "tech guy," the wizard who ensured they could discuss matters unguardedly on their private, encrypted app.
 It was a natural role for a data sophont, really, albeit *hideously* constrained compared to the closest equivalent activity in dataspace.
 Human electronics were so…*dumb.* Breathtakingly clever and intricate, but everything was ultimately just a stupid flow of inputs and outputs.
 The inventiveness came in achieving the desired result elegantly.

 Some lingering ghost of Allen’s long-suppressed psyche found the meticulous work enjoyable.
 To Six, it was routine.
 He’d set up such private communications many times, on many worlds, while hiding among many species.
 Earth and the Humans were, he reminded himself, merely the most recent of his foes.